Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 Contrast APIs are available to organization administrators for allowing access to other services.
 Get API keys emailed or rotate keys as needed.
 Learn more about it in our [API Documentation](dev_api3.html#openapi).

 ## Integrations
-Contrast offers basic [integrations](user_tsguideset.html#integrate) with various tools including bugtrackers (JIRA, Bugzilla, and Serena) and notification channels (Slack, HipChat, and generic Webhooks).
+Contrast offers basic [integrations](user_tsguideset.html#integrate) with various tools including bugtrackers (JIRA, Bugzilla and Serena) and notification channels (Slack, HipChat and generic Webhooks).
 Authorize and connect the tools needed to streamline workflows.

 ## App Mappings
 Consolidate multiple applications into a single, [merged application](user_tsguideapp.html#merge).
 The parent and child relationships of merged applications are visualized.
 These mappings can also be removed, which decouples a merged application from another application.